 The Beargrease is more capable and fun to ride on the descents than you might expect a fully rigid bike to be.
-Much like its other fully rigid competitors, it excels on smooth snow or dirt and tends to be a little harsh on choppy or rugged terrain.
-Thankfully, it has a 68-degree head tube angle which is tied for the slackest in the test and actually does help to calm the front end of this bike down and perform better when the trail steepens.
-When ridden back to back with the Cannondale Fat CAAD 2, which has a 69-degree head tube angle and lower front end, the Beargrease was notably more comfortable, collected, and confidence inspiring while riding a steep and technical trail.
+Much like its other rigid competitors, it excels on smooth snow or dirt and tends to be a little harsh on choppy or rugged terrain.
+Thankfully, it has a 68-degree head tube angle which is among the slackest in the test and actually does help to calm the front end of this bike down and perform better when the trail steepens.
 At the same time, the shorter wheelbase and moderate length reach and chainstays help maintain a lively and somewhat playful demeanor on the descents.
 The 80mm wide SUNringle Mulefut rims give the 27.5" x 3.8" Maxxis Minion FBF and FBR tires a nice wide profile and ample traction on both packed snow and dirt alike.

 Fully rigid bikes are inherently good at going uphill, rigid bikes with lightweight carbon frames are even better.
 The Beargrease is the lightest model in this test at 29 lbs 11 oz, that's with 80mm rims and 27.5" x 3.8" tires with tubes, thanks to its full carbon frame.
 That same lightweight frame is super stiff and responsive to pedaling input and there is no energy lost when climbing, except for a little through the soft and wide tires.
-When you put effort into pedaling this bike uphill it responds almost exactly like the Rocky Mountain Suzi-Q which looks, weighs, and measures almost the same as the Beargrease but has an alloy frame.
+When you put effort into pedaling this bike uphill it responds and feels fast and efficient.
 The 73-degree seat tube is steep enough, and combined with the moderate length reach puts the rider in a comfortable seated climbing position.
 Thanks to the short-ish wheelbase, it is very maneuverable and weight is distributed relatively evenly which helps to keep the front end from wandering when the going gets steep.

-The cockpit of the Beargrease is well appointed and consists of a handful of Salsa's own parts.
-They've used their own Guide stem and Rustler handlebar with comfortable lock on grips.
+The cockpit of the Beargrease is well-appointed and consists of a handful of Salsa's own parts.
+They've used their own Guide stem and Rustler handlebar with comfortable lock-on grips.
 Testers liked the width of the handlebar but felt that it had a bit more back sweep than they like making it feel a little bit off.
 In the rear, they've mounted a Salsa Guide seat post with a quality WTB Volt saddle.
-Of course, we'd love for this bike to come equipped with a dropper seat post or at least a quick release seat post clamp to speed up saddle height changes.
-That said, none of the fat bikes models we tested for this review come with dropper posts although a couple do come with a quick release.
+Of course, we'd love for this bike to come equipped with a dropper seat post or at least a quick-release seat post clamp to speed up saddle height changes.

 SUNringle dominates the fat bike wheels market and like most fat bikes the Beargrease is clad with one of their wheelsets.
 It rolls on a set of 27.5" SUNringle Mulefut 80 rims laced to SUNringle SRC hubs.
 The 80mm rim width is nice and wide and pairs well with the 3.8" Maxxis Minion FBF and FBR tires giving them a slightly wider profile than a narrower rim.